Gowtham-app-developer/Android-Interview-Questions/Core Java.md

 ## Synchronized keyword

 - When we start two or more threads within a program, there may be a situation when multiple threads try to access the same resource and finally they can produce unforeseen       result.
-- By using Synchronization which will allow only one thread to access the shared resource.
+- By using Synchronization keyword in a method which will allow only one thread to access the shared resource.

 ## Finalize()